bitfede/fb-post-uploader/README.md

 ## Facebook auto-poster

-This script will upload a series of posts from google Drive to one or more Facebook pages.
+This script will upload a series of posts from Dropbox to one or more Facebook pages.

+## Powered by

+- Python3